 What to look for: Short high pitched whines, usually accompanied by a sigh, may seem lazy or disinterested in their favorite toys or games.

-May be digging in the yard, getting into things they shouldn’t like the trash, or chewing up your favorite things like shoes or furniture.
+They might be digging in the yard, getting into things they shouldn’t like the trash or chewing up your favorite things like shoes or furniture.

 When was the last time you taught your Chihuahua a new command, game, or trick?